agati/chimera-commander/README.rst

 Installation
 ------------

 To use chimera-commander, you need first install pymodbus, ( https://pypi.python.org/pypi/pymodbus ), a fully featured modbus protocol stack in  python.
+After that, you can do:

 ::